EldenRingDatabase/erdb/README.md

 ### Who this is for

 ERDB is primarily targeted at people developing tools and mods for ELDEN RING.
-You can generate data from your installation (native or modded), or use the REST API endpoint (outlined in [Usage](#usage) section) for any existing version of the game.
+You can generate data from your installation (native or modded), or use the public REST API (outlined in [Usage](#usage) section) for any existing version of the game.
 If you ever created a build planner or any sort of a tool which needs to deal with in-game items, you know how painful it is to get a hold of and store the data and assets.
 This is an attempt at unifying that data into something that is easily accessible and parsed by anyone, with instant updates when a new game version relases.